It's true that bike helmets are unquestionably the most important accessories to include in your safety kit.

 Even in the states where you can get a ticket if you don’t wear a helmet, you can still ride your bike freely.
 That’s because this rule only applies to a certain age limit.
 For example, if you’re above 18, and you’re not carrying a passenger, you won’t be arrested for not wearing a helmet.

 The municipal law can also determine whether it’s okay to ride your bike without a helmet or otherwise.
-So make sure you check with the local authority to know their take on this issue.
+So make sure you check with the local authority to know if you can get aa fine for riding a bike without wearing your helmet.

 The United States doesn’t have any federal law regarding bike helmets.
-According to a publication by Helmets.org, there are only states and local laws.
+According to a publication by this site, there are only states and local laws.
 And while these were adopted in 1987, many states and municipalities limit them to children under 18.

 As of this writing, there are only 22 states with statewide laws, with more than 200 local ordinances.

 According to the same report, failure to wear a helmet is not a criminal offense, and a minor, once ticketed, can waive it by taking a bike safety course.
-However, if they refuse to take the course, the child’s parent will have to pay a fine of $25.
+However, if they refuse to take the course, the child’s parent will have to pay a fine of $25 for not wearing a helmet when cycling.

 A Few States Have Bike Laws that Apply to All Ages